Skip to content

 Responsibilities:

-• Partition management — creates and removes GPT partitions on local NVMe drives
+• Partition management — creates, grows, and removes GPT partitions on local NVMe drives

 • NVMe-oF export — configures the NVMe-oF target subsystem to expose partitions to remote nodes